Skip to main content

 • Make your research more accessible (where appropriate).

-• Protect your research and data through well-developed ICIP and IDG to the highest standards.
+• Protect your research and data to the highest standard using up-to-date ICIP and IDG.

 Your research could contribute to other Aboriginal and Torres Strait Islander communities to determine their own research priorities and data solutions.